huiwen-goy/CDTT-YNH/README.md

-CDTT_YNH_R_material.Rmd contains the code used for the statistical analysis of Phase 2 data and the code for plotting Figure 2 and Figure 3 in the JASA-EL paper "Development of the Canadian Digit Triplet Test in English and French".
+The Rmd file contains the code used for the statistical analysis of Phase 2 data and the code for plotting Figure 2 and Figure 3 in the JASA-EL paper "Development of the Canadian Digit Triplet Test in English and French".